-Before the procedure, the doctor will verify exactly where the cut needs to be done and what is the best area to do the amputation.
-It is important to choose an area with good circulation, in order to facilitate the recovery process.
+Before the procedure, the surgical team will carry out a number of checks to make sure the operation side and level of amputation is correct.
+It is important to choose an area with good circulation, in order to facilitate the recovery and healing process.

-The main complication of an amputation is getting an infection, which could force the surgeon to perform another amputation at a higher operation site.
-Although it is a major form of surgery with a potentially significant impact on life, there are specific prostheses available that allow people who had an amputation to live and walk normally.
+The main complications of an amputation are getting further necrosis or infection, which might require to perform another amputation at a higher level.
+Although it is a major form of surgery with a potentially significant impact on life, there are specific prostheses available that allow people who had an amputation to live and walk.